Alois Hitler: Early married life

 Alois Hitler was 36 years old in 1873 when he married for the first time.
-Anna Glasl-Hörer was a wealthy, 50-year-old daughter of a customs official.
+Anna Glasl-Hörer was the wealthy, 50-year-old daughter of a customs official.
 She was infirm when they married and was either an invalid or became one shortly afterwards.
 Not long after marrying his first wife, Alois began an affair with Franziska "Fanni" Matzelsberger, one of the young female servants employed at the Pommer Inn, house number 219, in the town Braunau am Inn, where he was renting the top floor as a lodging.
 Smith states that Alois had numerous affairs in the 1870s, resulting in his wife initiating legal action; on 7 November 1880, Alois and Anna separated by mutual agreement but remained married.
 The 19-year-old Matzelsberger became the 43-year-old Hitler's mistress.

 In 1876, four years before separating from Anna, he had hired Klara Pölzl as a household servant.
 She was the 16-year-old granddaughter of his step-uncle Nepomuk (who may also have been his biological father or uncle).
-If Nepomuk was Alois Hitler's biological father then Klara was Alois's half-niece; alternatively, if Johann Georg were Alois’s biological father, then Klara was Alois’s first cousin once removed.
-Matzelsberger demanded that the "servant girl" Klara find another job, and Hitler sent Klara Pölzl away.
+If Nepomuk was Alois Hitler's biological father, then Klara was Alois's half-niece; alternatively, if Johann Georg were Alois’s biological father, then Klara was Alois’s first cousin once removed.
+Matzelsberger demanded that the "servant girl" Klara find another job, and Hitler sent Pölzl away.

 On 13 January 1882, Matzelsberger gave birth to Hitler's illegitimate son, also named Alois, but since they were not married, the child's last name was Matzelsberger, making him "Alois Matzelsberger".
-Alois Hitler kept Fanni Matzelsberger as his mistress while his lawful wife (Anna from whom he had separated) grew sicker and died on 6 April 1883.
-The next month, on 22 May at a ceremony in Braunau with fellow custom officials as witnesses, Alois, 45, married Matzelsberger, 21.
-He then legitimized his son as Alois Hitler Jr. The second child of Alois (Senior) and his wife Fanni was Angela, born on 28 July 1883.
+Hitler kept Fanni Matzelsberger as his mistress while his lawful wife (Anna from whom he had separated) grew sicker and died on 6 April 1883.
+The next month, on 22 May at a ceremony in Braunau with fellow custom officials as witnesses, Hitler, 45, married Matzelsberger, 21.
+He then legitimized his son as Alois Hitler Jr. The second child of Alois (Senior) and Fanni was Angela, born on 28 July 1883.

-Alois was secure in his profession and no longer an ambitious climber.
+Hitler was secure in his profession and no longer an ambitious climber.
 Historian Alan Bullock described him as "hard, unsympathetic and short-tempered".
 His wife Fanni, still only 23, acquired a lung disorder and became too ill to function.
 She was moved to Ranshofen, a small village near Braunau.
-During the last months of Fanni's life, Klara Pölzl returned to Alois's home to look after the invalid and the two children (Alois Jr. and Angela).
-Fanni Hitler, the second wife of Alois Hitler, died in Ranshofen on 10 August 1884 at the age of 23.
-After Fanni’s death, Klara Pölzl remained in his home as housekeeper.
+During the last months of Fanni's life, Klara Pölzl returned to Hitler's home to look after the invalid and the two children (Alois Jr. and Angela).
+Fanni died in Ranshofen on 10 August 1884 at the age of 23.
+After Fanni’s death, Pölzl remained in his home as housekeeper.